-Employment law is meant to protect employees from unlawful business practices conducted by the company, or the company’s failure to manage illegal and uncomfortable situations at work.
-The laws governing employment cover:
+Employment law protects employees from unlawful business practices conducted by the company, or the company’s failure to manage illegal and uncomfortable situations at work.
+The laws governing employment include:

 It is important to understand the laws regarding contracts, as well as the laws demonstrating breach of contract.
 A contract is legal as long as the following are applied and understood by both parties:

 • Two or more parties agree to create a legal agreement for services rendered.

 • All parties must understand they are in the agreement

 • An offer has been made by one party, and accepted by another